Shannon N Millard

 Current research interests

-My PhD research will focus on the neurobiological basis of altered cognitive states, such as mental fatigue, drowsiness, and brain fog.
-These symptoms are highly prevalent and clinically important across a range of neuropsychiatric disorders but remain difficult to measure objectively.
-Recent work has shown that multi-frequency steady-state visual evoked potentials (SSVEPs), widely used in brain–computer interface research, can provide sensitive markers of how attention modulates neural responses to external input.
-This suggests that SSVEPs could potentially be harnessed as biomarkers of internal cognitive state.
-Building on these insights, I will use a novel mobile multimodal neuroimaging headset integrating EEG (electrical activity), fNIRS (blood oxygenation, similar to fMRI), and eye-tracking to measure brain activity during visual flicker paradigms and higher-order cognitive tasks targeting attention, working memory, and executive function.
-By assessing these responses longitudinally, under different experimental conditions such as stress or fatigue, and linking them to subjective reports of mental clarity, machine learning approaches will be used to identify consistent neural signatures of altered cognitive states.
-The ultimate goal is to develop scalable tools that could inform early detection and personalised interventions, with transdiagnostic precision psychiatry applications in conditions like long COVID, burnout, traumatic brain injury, and neurodegenerative disease.
+My PhD research will focus on developing a computational approach to interpret multimodal brain data, with the broader aim of building tools that are sensitive on an individual-level and are applicable across a range of neuropsychiatric conditions.
+As a test case, I am focusing on altered brain states that impact cognition, such as mental fatigue, drowsiness, and brain fog: symptoms that are highly prevalent and clinically important across neuropsychiatric disorders, yet remain difficult to measure objectively.
+Building on recent work showing that multi-frequency steady-state visual evoked potentials (SSVEPs) provide sensitive markers of attentional modulation, I will use a novel multimodal neuroimaging headset integrating EEG (electrical activity), fNIRS (blood oxygenation, similar to fMRI), and eye-tracking to capture brain activity during visual flicker paradigms and higher-order cognitive tasks targeting attention, working memory, and executive function.
+Developing and validating this hardware and computational pipeline is itself a core aim of the project.
+Using machine learning, I will then identify consistent, individualised neural signatures of brain state using longitudinal data under different experimental conditions (e.g., mild sleep deprivation), linked to subjective reports of cognitive function and mental clarity.
+The ultimate goal of this research is to develop a scalable platform with the potential to inform early detection and personalised interventions in a disease-agnostic manner, with applications spanning long COVID, burnout, traumatic brain injury, multiple sclerosis, and more.

 Past research interests